stephenhandley/dotmix/README.md

 At some point would be cool to have webpage listing sources (probably just subset of npm modules that have "dotmixin" as a package.json keyword)

-Sources should have also be augmented with a .describeMixin function that returns a list of the properties they add to the target.
+Sources should probably also be augmented with a .describeMixin function that returns a list of the properties they add to the target.
 When that function is called with an argument name, show details about that function/property and its arguments.

 For the example above..
 ```js